 For the reinvesting share classes, income is continuously reinvested in the assets of the sub-funds and allocated to the respective share classes.
-For the distributing share classes, the board of directors shall decide each year whether a distribution will be made and in what amount.

-The board of directors may elect to pay out special and interim dividends for each share class in accordance with the law.
-No distribution will reduce the Investment Company's capital to a level below its minimum capital.
+For the distributing share classes, the general meeting of shareholders upon proposal of the Board of Directors shall decide each year whether a distribution will be made and in what amount.
+The Board of Directors may elect to pay out special and interim dividends for each share class in accordance with the law.
+Both regular net income and realized capital gains as well as unrealized capital gains and other assets may be distributed.
+No distribution will reduce the Investment Company's capital to a level below its minimum capital pursuant to Article 6.2. of the Articles of Incorporation.